n-r-w/knowledgegraph-mcp/README.md

 - **MULTIPLE QUERIES:** Search for multiple objects in one call with automatic deduplication

 **Input:**
-- `query` (string | string[]): Search query for text search.
-Can be a single string or array of strings for multiple object search
+- `query` (string | string[], optional): Search query for text search.
+Can be a single string or array of strings for multiple object search.
+OPTIONAL when exactTags is provided for tag-only searches.
 - `searchMode` (string, optional): "exact" or "fuzzy" (default: "exact").
 Use fuzzy only if exact returns no results
 - `fuzzyThreshold` (number, optional): Fuzzy similarity threshold.
 0.3=default, 0.1=very broad, 0.7=very strict.
 Lower values find more results
 - `exactTags` (string[], optional): Tags for exact-match searching (case-sensitive).
 Use for category filtering